d-kleine/d-kleine/README.md

 │ Command Prompt - C:\Users\d-kleine                                           │
 ├──────────────────────────────────────────────────────────────────────────────┤
-│ Work and Organizational Psychologist with experience as a Full-Stack         │ │ Data Scientist specialized in Machine Learning, Deep Learning, and MLOps.    │ │ Passionate about automating processes and improving workflows through        │ │ innovative, customer-centric AI solutions.
+│ Work and Organizational Psychologist with experience as a Full-Stack         │ │ Data Scientist specialized in Machine Learning with competencies in MLOps.   │ │ Passionate about automating processes and improving workflows through        │ │ innovative, customer-centric AI solutions.
 Purpose driven and always         │ │ eager to learn new things.                                                   │